yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

  These Dependencies are for developing in VB6 only.

- o A windows-alike o/s such as Windows Vista 7-11 or Apple Mac OSX 11.
+* A windows-alike o/s such as Windows Vista 7-11 or Apple Mac OSX 11.

- o Microsoft VB6 IDE installed with its runtime components.
+* Microsoft VB6 IDE installed with its runtime components.
 The program runs without any additional Microsoft OCX components, just the basic controls that ship with VB6.

-  o Alternatively, the TwinBasic IDE installed from https://twinbasic.com/ If you want to use TwinBasic then the dependencies are very different, see them here: https://github.com/yereverluvinunclebert/tbSteampunk-clock-calendar
+* Alternatively, the TwinBasic IDE installed from https://twinbasic.com/ If you want to use TwinBasic then the dependencies are very different, see them here: https://github.com/yereverluvinunclebert/tbSteampunk-clock-calendar

  ![vb6-logo](https://github.com/yereverluvinunclebert/Panzer-JustClock-VB6/assets/2788342/861f1ce1-7058-4d09-af94-daab9206ca86)